FirstLight is About People

 Jenny Wu serves as our Manager of Client Care Services.
 She manages the office’s care coordination team, including oversight of all scheduling, client service, and the performance of the FirstLight caregiver team.
 Jenny began her career at FirstLight Home Care of West Suburban Boston as a Care Coordinator and was promoted to her current position in July 2019.
 Prior to joining FirstLight, Jenny worked in the mental/behavioral health and developmental disabilities systems in Maine and New Hampshire.
 In her previous roles, she worked with individuals and families in the home, school, group homes and various community settings.
 She is passionate about working with people to help them meet their personal, academic, vocational and recreational goals.
 She has experience working directly with youth and children doing functional and behavioral health support, as well as parents, family members and caregivers in other case management roles.
 Jenny grew up living with her grandmother and relocated back to Massachusetts when her family needed additional assistance with her grandmother’s care due to Alzheimer’s.
 Jenny graduated from the University of New Hampshire with a B.S. in Family Studies.
-She also holds a Certificate in Case Management from Boston University School of Social Work’s Center for Aging & Disability Education and Research.
+She holds a Certificate in Case Management from Boston University School of Social Work’s Center for Aging & Disability Education and Research.
 Finally, Jenny is a Certified Dementia Practitioner® (CDP) in good standing from the National Council of Certified Dementia Practitioners.